SuperDARN/pydarn/docs/user/superdarn_data.md

   - [SuperDARN Canada](https://superdarn.ca/): uses [Globus](https://github.com/SuperDARNCanada/globus) to allow access to the SuperDARN data.
   - [BAS](https://www.bas.ac.uk/project/superdarn/#about): information on data access can be found [here](https://www.bas.ac.uk/project/superdarn/#data)

-Please cite SuperDARN appropriately and/or pyDARN if used in any scientific publications.
-More information can be found here.